STRRINGS: STReams in Residual Images of Nearby GalaxieS: Acknowledgements

 \section{Acknowledgements}

-We thank Kyle Adams and Maria Skryabina for sharing their SB measurements of streams from their paper \cite{Skryabina_et_al_2024}.
+We thank the referee, Garreth Martin, for constructive comments that helped improve the manuscript.
+We thank Kyle Adams and Maria Skryabina for sharing their SB measurements of streams from their paper \citep{Skryabina_et_al_2024}.
+E.S. and V.B. are grateful for the support from the Leverhulme Trust Research Project Grant RPG-2021-205 “The Faint Universe Made Visible with Machine Learning”.

-E.S is grateful to the Leverhulme Trust for funding under the grant number RPG-2021-205.
 OM is grateful to the Swiss National Science Foundation for financial support under the grant number PZ00P2\_202104.
 AAA acknowledges support from the Herchel Smith Fellowship at the University of Cambridge and a Fitzwilliam College research fellowship supported by the Isaac Newton Trust.
 EYD thanks the Science and Technology Facilities Council (STFC) for a PhD studentship (UKRI grant number 2605433).
 HZ thanks the Science and Technology Facilities Council (STFC) for a PhD studentship.
 DC acknowledges funding from the Harding Distinguished Postgraduate Scholars Program.
 JLM acknowledges the support of a fellowship from the “la Caixa” Foundation (ID 100010434), the fellowship code is LCF/BQ/EU24/12060091.

 The Siena Galaxy Atlas was made possible by funding support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0020086 and from the National Science Foundation under grant AST-1616414.